U.S.-born ISIS bride: I'll have 'no problem' returning despite Trump decree

 Breaking News Emails

-AL-HOUL CAMP, Syria — An American-born ISIS bride told NBC News Friday that she anticipates "no problem" in returning to the U.S. despite the Trump administration insisting that won't be allowed.
+AL-HOUL CAMP, Syria — An American-born ISIS bride told NBC News on Friday that she anticipates "no problem" in returning to the U.S. despite the Trump administration's insistence that she won't be allowed into the country.

 Hoda Muthana, 24, left the U.S. to join the Islamic State in Syria in 2014.